harvard-dce/zoom-recording-ingester/README.md

 ## Initial Setup

-Python 3 is required.
+#### local environment setup

-1. Make a python virtualenv and activate it: `virtualenv venv && source venv/bin/activate`
+1. Make a python virtualenv and activate it however you normally do those things, e.g.: `virtualenv venv && source venv/bin/activate`
+1. Python dependencies are handled via `pip-tools` so you need to install that first: `pip install pip-tools`
-1. Install the dependencies: `pip install -r requirements.txt`
+1. Install the dependencies by running `pip-sync`
 1. Copy `example.env` to `.env` and update as necessary.
 See inline comments for an explanation of each setting
 1. Run `invoke test` to confirm the installation
 1. (Optional) run `invoke -l` to see a list of all available tasks + descriptions

+#### deployment

 1. Run `invoke create-code-bucket` to ensure the s3 bucket for packaged lambda code exists
 1. Run `invoke stack.create` to build the CloudFormation stack
 1. Populate the Zoom meeting schedule database.
 See the *Schedule DB* section below for more details.